nkkodkani/LinuxKernelDevelopment/README.md

 2. System security & stability: Kernels can arbitrate access beased on permissions, users and other criteria
 3. Virtualized environment - Enables to implement multitasking

+# APIs, POSIX and C library

+Example: call to printf() {APPLI} -> printf in C lib (CLIB) -> write() in the C lib (C LIB) -> write() system call {KERNEL}

+- API is based on POSIX which in turn is composed of IEEE standard
+- POSIX is a excellent relationship between APIs and system calls
+- C library implements the main API on the UNIX systems including the standard C library and the system call interface

+# Syscalls

+- System calls accessed via function calls defined in the C library
+- System calls provide a return value of type long that success or error.
+Mostly negative return value indicate error.
+-